Skip to Content

 What vegetables can you grow in winter?

-You can grow cold-hardy vegetables like kale, spinach, Brussels sprouts, and cabbage in winter.
+You can grow cold-hardy vegetables like kale, spinach, Brussels sprouts, carrots, beets, radishes, broccoli, cabbage, and Swiss chard.

 What is a Winter Garden?